Phone: 517.339.8253 ext 307

 Dear Fifth Grade Parents and Students,

 Welcome to our fifth grade classroom at Murphy Elementary!
 With school starting in just a few short weeks, I wanted to take this opportunity to introduce myself and provide you with plans for the school year.
+It will be very exciting to see what the newly renovated school looks like and that we get to return to our classroom after completing last year as a remote learning district.
+I know that was not an easy time for students, parents, or teachers, so I want to thank you all for doing such an amazing job during our stay-at-home quarantine.

 It is a pleasure to be working with you this school year.
 I'd like to start by telling you a little about myself.
 My name is Kevin Hatch and I was born and raised just down the road in East Lansing.
 After graduating from East Lansing High School in 1995, I continued my education at Michigan State University where I received my degree in elementary education in 2000.
 In the spring of 2007, I received my Master's Degree in literacy from Michigan State.
 As you can see, literacy will be a very important part of our school day.
 My first teaching experience was in a fourth grade classroom at Pinecrest Elementary in East Lansing from 2001-2002.
 In the fall of 2002, I began teaching fifth grade at Dansville Elementary.
 There, I spent eleven wonderful years before coming to Haslett.
-This will be my sixth year teaching fifth grade at Murphy Elementary and I couldn’t be happier as an educator!!
+This will be my eighth year teaching fifth grade at Murphy Elementary and twentieth overall!!!
+I couldn’t be happier as an educator!!

 In our classroom, we will promote encouragement and positive reinforcement so all learners will succeed.
 Our classroom procedures and rules will be in place to ensure that all students will be respectful, responsible, and safe.
 By following these rules and procedures, we will provide a classroom environment that produces wonderful results and incredible people.
 It will be a fantastic place to learn.